EvinIkuyama/EvinIkuyama/README.md

 <h3 align="center"Any Pronoun</h3>
 <h3 align="center">Games Development Student || Staffordshire University</h3>

-- ⚡ Fun fact **In the past I have only made mini word based games despite having a lot of experience in art and design.
+- ⚡ Fun fact **In the past I have only made mini word based games in Python despite having a lot of experience prior in art and design.
 I am also a cosplayer.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">